How Do You Prove Your IBS is Service-Connected When Applying for VA Disability Benefits?

 Social Security Disability Benefits for Irritable Bowel Syndrome

 Irritable bowel syndrome (IBS) is a common intestinal disorder; more than 200,000 persons are diagnosed with the condition each year.
 The exact causes of IBS are not known.
 Women are affected by IBS at higher rates than men.
 The physical symptoms of IBS can include abdominal pain, cramping, bloating, diarrhea, gas, and constipation.
 Most people who suffer from irritable bowel syndrome (IBS) can control their condition through medication and lifestyle modifications and live a normal lifestyle.
 However, for some, the symptoms of their IBS make it impossible for them to engage in many daily activities, including holding down a job.
-If the …
+Contact our …

 Irritable Bowel Disability Claim Attorney